Arroz con Gandules (Puerto Rican Rice with Pigeon Peas)

 • Oil: I grew up using vegetable oil, however olive oil or avocado oil will both work just fine.
 Some families use achiote oil for an added layer of flavor and color.

-• Sazon: I used my homemade sazon seasoning, but you can also use store bought Sazon con culantro y achiote.
-This adds the classic flavor and color to the rice, you can not skip it.
+• Seasonings: I used my homemade sazon seasoning, but you can also use store bought Sazon con culantro y achiote.
+This adds the classic flavor and color to the rice, do not skip it.
+You will also need adobo, salt, black pepper and cumin powder.

 A pot of arroz con gandules with a serving spoon stuck inside it.